obsei/obsei/README.md

     </a>
 </p>

-**Note: Please use released version instead of master branch as master might have some breaking changes.
-To track progress of next release refer [release tracker](https://github.com/lalitpagaria/obsei/projects).**

-`Obsei` is intended to be a workflow automation tool for text segmentation need. `Obsei` consist of -
+**Obsei** is intended to be a workflow automation tool for text segmentation need. *Obsei* consist of -
- - **OBserver**, observes platform like Twitter, Facebook, App Stores, Google reviews, Amazon reviews and feed that information to,
+ - **Observer**, observes platform like Twitter, Facebook, App Stores, Google reviews, Amazon reviews and feed that information to,
- - **SEgmenter**, which perform text classification and sentiment analysis and feed that information to,
+ - **Segmenter**, which perform text classification and sentiment analysis and feed that information to,
  - **Informer**, which send it to ticketing system, data store or other places for further action and analysis.

 Current flow -